 Acceptance into a four-year school depends on the admissions requirements of the four-year school.
 However, if you are approved for the MD Dream Act while at Harford Community College, and you are accepted to a public four-year school in MD, you are eligible to receive in-state tuition (*NOTE*: The MD Dream Act only applies to state public higher education institutions and not private colleges and universities).
 To apply for in-state tuition at a MD public four-year school, you must submit state income taxes for the years of attendance in high school, the years in between high school and college, and the years you were in the community college; and an official transcript from the community college.

-If you have determined that you are eligible after reading the Eligibility Guidelines, submit a Request for Information form and an Admissions staff member will contact you by email to set up an appointment to discuss your application.
+If you have determined that you are eligible, contact Megan Cornett, PDSO at email@example.com Or Jeanne Goss, Academic Advisor for Admissions at firstname.lastname@example.org.
+You will be contacted by email to set up an appointment to discuss your application.
 Applications must be approved prior to the start of the semester.
-Determining your eligibility may take 2-4 weeks depending on the documents submitted.
+Determining your eligibility may take 4-6 weeks depending on the documents submitted.

 Harford Community College